-We know that many of the people who travel to Machu Picchu do it for the only time; We also know that all people expect the best from this trip.
-We can secure your Machu Picchu Tickets, or if you wish, we will take care of your entire itinerary; however, only you can choose the best time to go to Machu Picchu.
-Why is this so important?
-The Inca city is 2,400 m. between the Cordillera de los Andes and the Amazon Rainforest, this makes the climate of Machu Picchu very special.
+We can guarantee your Machu Picchu tickets or if you wish, we take care of the entire itinerary; However, only you can choose the best time to go to Machu Picchu.
+Why is it so important?
+The Inca city is 2,400 meters away, How is the climate in Machu Picchu?

-Machu Picchu is located in a sub-tropical zone, nestled between the Machu Picchu and Huayna Picchu mountains, protected by the snow-capped Salkantay to the south and the Veronica to the north.
-This rugged geography gives Machu Picchu a very peculiar climate, fresh and warm, with sunny and rainy days, depending on the time you decide to travel; all this climatic variation makes the Sanctuary of Machu Picchu a wonderful place, with an enormous biodiversity, that inhabits one of the richest ecosystems of the planet.
+Machu Picchu is located in a subtropical area, nestled between the Machu Picchu and Huayna Picchu mountains, protected by the snow-capped Salkantay to the south and Veronica to the north. all these climatic variations make the Machu Picchu sanctuary a wonderful place, with enormous biodiversity, which inhabits one of the richest ecosystems on the planet.

 Regardless of which time you come, you must bring waterproof clothing, because, regardless of the season, the rains may fall at any time of the year.